 Soy Sauce

-Are you interested in Soy sauce which is also called Shoyu in Japan?
+Welcome to the world of Soy sauce which is called Shoyu in Japan.

-It might soon remind you of Sushi or Sashimi.
+Probably, the name soon reminds you of Sushi or Sashimi.

 Let’s learn about them.